Welcome to today's edition of the Rush 24-7 podcast.

 So I said, okay, Pete, where did you grow up?

-You know, this is not like World War II.
+This is not like World War II.

 We have such an amazing country now.

-It was to uh it was to him too.
+It was to him too.

-But it was thrilling for me to be able to have some uh really uh personal one-on-one conversations with all of these people and get to know them outside of the way they appear in the media.
+But it was thrilling for me to be able to have some really personal one-on-one conversations with all of these people and get to know them outside of the way they appear in the media.

-It's always different when you get to know people personally, and uh they are they're just some of the finest people you'll ever run into.
+And they're just some of the finest people you'll ever run into.

 What's the first thing that enters your mind?